Why microalgae

 FAQs

-Microalgae is a soil microbe rich in both micro and macro nutrients that provides amino acids, polysaccharides, hormones, and other elements that are essential to soil and plant health.
-Importantly, microalgae do not consume other living microbes, but itself act as a principal food source for all other microbes.
+Microalgae are a soil microbe rich in both micro and macro nutrients that provide amino acids, polysaccharides, hormones, and other elements that are essential to soil and plant health.
+Importantly, microalgae do not consume other living microbes; they act as a principal food source for all other microbes.
 The presence of large quantities of microalgae cells stimulates the growth and health of the soil’s entire microbiome and provides an environmental foundation for healthy and abundant crops.
 The MyLand Service ensures the delivery of healthy, living microalgae cells that are native to the soil into which they are infused – and in quantities that have a major and sustainable impact on soil productivity.